 Previously, Cori was an attorney at the U.S. National Archives, and before that, at the Reporters Committee for Freedom of the Press where she worked on free press, free expression, and freedom of information issues.
-She has consulted on civic tech, tech policy, press freedom and freedom of information issues with leaders in countries around the world and teaches First Amendment law as an adjunct professor.
 She is the President of the Board of Directors for Muckrock, a nonprofit, collaborative news site in the U.S. that promotes transparency for an informed democracy, and also serves on the Advisory Council for the International Center for Not-for-Profit Law.

 Cori has taught courses in First Amendment law and on data and technology since 2007.
 At Georgetown, she teaches Data for Social Impact.
 She holds a B.A. and J.D. from the University of Iowa.
 You can also find her on Twitter and LinkedIn.